-Known as the ‘Smithsonian of the South’, Raleigh, North Carolina‘s capital, has plenty of free attractions, from museums to luscious green parks.
+Known as the ‘Smithsonian of the South’ for its abundance of high-quality museums and cultural institutions that are free of charge to visit, North Carolina‘s capital Raleigh has a lot going for it.
 Here are the top 10 things to do and see while in Raleigh.

 North Carolina Museum of Natural Sciences